 We currently have only one product candidate in clinical development, ZGN-1061, which has completed Phase 1 clinical development in the Netherlands and is in Phase 2 clinical development in Australia and New Zealand, and our business currently depends primarily on its successful clinical development, regulatory approval and commercialization.
-We recently announced a new product candidate, ZGN-1258, which is in nonclinical development.
+At the beginning of 2018 we announced a new product candidate, ZGN-1258, which is in nonclinical development.
 We expect to initially develop ZGN-1258 as a treatment for Prader-Willi syndrome, or PWS.
-Before our product candidates can be marketed, our IND application must go into effect permitting the conduct of clinical trials, then we must successfully complete human testing.
+Before our product candidates can be marketed, our IND application or other comparable regulatory approvals must go into effect permitting the conduct of clinical trials, and we must then successfully complete human testing.
 The FDA and other comparable foreign regulatory agencies must approve our NDA or comparable regulatory submissions.
-Even after successful completion of clinical testing, there is a risk that the FDA may request further information from us, disagree with our findings or otherwise undertake a lengthy review of our submission.
+Even after successful completion of clinical testing, there is a risk that the FDA or other regulatory agencies may request further information from us, disagree with our findings or otherwise undertake a lengthy review of our submission.
 Even if the FDA approves our NDA, we may be unable to successfully commercialize our product candidates.

-It is possible, that the FDA will not approve any application that we may submit.
+It is possible, that the FDA or other regulatory agencies will not approve any application that we may submit.
 It is possible that our product candidates may not obtain appropriate regulatory approvals necessary for us to commence clinical trials for our product candidates.
 Any delay or failure in obtaining required approvals could have a material adverse effect on our business.
 This process can take many years and will likely require the expenditure of substantial resources beyond the proceeds we currently have on hand.

-Favorable results from nonclinical studies, our Phase 1 clinical trial of ZGN-1061 and interim analysis of our Phase 2 clinical trial of ZGN-1061 are not necessarily predictive of the results of additional nonclinical studies or later-stage clinical trials of ZGN-1061.
+Favorable results from nonclinical studies, our Phase 1 clinical trial of ZGN-1061 and the analysis of our Phase 2 clinical trial data to date of ZGN-1061 are not necessarily predictive of the results of additional nonclinical studies or later-stage clinical trials of ZGN-1061.
 Given the thrombosis findings in humans treated with beloranib, development costs for ZGN-1061 may be higher and we may be unable to successfully develop, obtain regulatory approval for and commercialize ZGN-1061.